felipenoris/OptimizingIR.jl/docs/src/index.md

 By using OptimizingIR you give the compiler sufficient information to perform early optimization passes as you build the IR.

+The following example builds the test function from the previous section using `OptimizingIR`.

 ```@example case_study
 import OptimizingIR
 const OIR = OptimizingIR